Management

 Corporate Governance Framework

-What the Board of Directors should ideally be
+What the Board of Directors Should Ideally Be

-Positioning Mineral Resources, Smelting & Refining, and Materials as its three core businesses, SMM aims to realize its Long-Term Vision of becoming a “World Leader in the Non- Ferrous Metals Industry.”
+Positioning Mineral Resources, Smelting & Refining, and Materials as its three core businesses, SMM aims to realize its Long-Term Vision of becoming a “World Leader in the Non-Ferrous Metals Industry.”
 Since all three businesses are related to non-ferrous metals, they have a mutual organic relationship and their business contents and scale are such that the Board of Directors can make decisions itself regarding diverse management issues.
 Furthermore, from the viewpoint of the stronger coordination currently being promoted among the three businesses, it will further stimulate the Company’s growth if the Board of Directors itself comprehensively makes decisions rather than giving strong independence to each business segment and permitting them to make their own decisions.
 To this end, we consider that in principle a management model is appropriate for the Company’s governance, rather than a monitoring model that oversees overall business execution after the fact.

 Furthermore, in view of the distinctive characteristics of the SMM Group’s business operations, it is important to strengthen the management infrastructure (particularly regarding compliance, safety, and the environment) and therefore necessary to establish a system whereby Audit & Supervisory Board members can point out issues to directors and executive officers without hesitation.
-From this viewpoint, we have adopted an organizational structure of a company with an Audit & Supervisory Board in which Audit & Supervisory Board members with guaranteed independent authority can be expected to exercise their auditing functions stably over a period of four years.
+From this viewpoint, we have adopted an organizational structure of a company with an Audit & Supervisory Board in which Audit & Supervisory Board members with guaranteed independent authority system* can be expected to exercise their auditing functions stably over a period of four years.
 At present, Audit & Supervisory Board members do not have the right of convocation regarding decisions of the Board of Directors or the right to vote on the Board of Directors.
 The resulting inability of Audit & Supervisory Board members to propose the removal of a director to the Board of Directors is an issue for companies with an Audit & Supervisory Board.
 We are striving to overcome this issue by appointing multiple outside directors (at least one-third of members), have them become members of the Governance Committee, and deal with the appointment and dismissal of directors and executive officers in the Governance Committee.

 Decision-Making and Supervisory System